coding-socks/matroska/README.md

 Source: https://en.wikipedia.org/wiki/Matroska

-This library is based on the 14th iteration of [draft-ietf-cellar-matroska][draft-ietf-cellar-matroska-14] and the 10th iteration of [draft-ietf-cellar-codec][draft-ietf-cellar-codec-10].
-None of these documents reached ["Internet Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.3) status yet.
+This library is based on the version of [RFC 9559][rfc9559] and the 10th iteration of [draft-ietf-cellar-codec][draft-ietf-cellar-codec-14].
+None of these documents reached ["Internet Standard"](https://datatracker.ietf.org/html/rfc2026#section-4.1.3) status yet.

-- draft-ietf-cellar-matroska is still an [Internet-Draft](https://tools.ietf.org/html/rfc2026#section-2.2).
+- RFC 9559 is still a [Proposed Standard](https://datatracker.ietf.org/doc/html/rfc2026#section-4.1.1)
-- draft-ietf-cellar-codec is still an [Internet-Draft](https://tools.ietf.org/html/rfc2026#section-2.2).
+- draft-ietf-cellar-codec is still an [Internet-Draft](https://datatracker.ietf.org/html/rfc2026#section-2.2).

 The goal of this project is to create an implementation based on these documents and during the implementation provide feedback.